MannLabs/alphadia/docs/methods/search_parameter_optimization.md

 The optimization is finished as soon as the minimum number of steps `min_steps` has passed and all tolerances have either 1. reached the target tolerances defined in `search` if using targeted optimization, or 2. have converged if using automatic optimization.

 ## Configuring calibration and optimization
-The configuration below will perform targeted optimization of precursor m/z, fragment m/z and ion mobility, and automatic optimization of retention time.
+By default, alphaDIA performs targeted optimization of precursor m/z, fragment m/z, and automatic optimization of retention time and ion mobility using the settings below.

 ```yaml
 search: